jonathaneunice/jonathans-python/README.md

 ## HTTP

-*Libraries for working with HTTP.*

 * [requests](http://docs.python-requests.org/en/latest/) - HTTP Requests for Humans™.
 Much nicer than historical Python standard library approaches.
 Similar to the Arrow time/date library, markedly up-levels code.
 * [requests-cache](https://pypi.python.org/pypi/requests-cache) - A cache to use when developing code with  requests`.
 Don't make 46 identical requests; service hosts don't like that.
 Also, it's slow.
 Use a cache.

 ## Imagery

-*Libraries for manipulating images.*

 * [pillow](https://github.com/python-pillow/Pillow) - Pillow is the friendly [PIL](http://www.pythonware.com/products/pil/) fork.
 The essential Python image manipulation library.

 ## Implementations

-*Implementations of Python.*

 * [Jython](https://hg.python.org/jython) - Implementation of Python programming language written in Java for the Java virtual machine (JVM).
 I used to test all my libraries against Jython and to be hopeful for a JVM-resident Python, but my hopes for it have dimmed over time.
 Development is slow and the versions are back-level vs. standard CPython.
 It also doesn't easily support C-implemented libraries like `lxml` and `numpy` which are essential to much of my code.
 The standard execution environment now seems to be Linux-in-the-cloud, not JVM.
 Time marches on.
 Still, love it as an old fling.
 * [PyPy](https://bitbucket.org/pypy/pypy) - Accelerated JIT implementation of Python.
 Good currency with CPython.
 I test and certify all my code against PyPy, and occasionally use it when CPython isn't fast enough.